cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 Calling modules MAY atomically execute appropriate application timeout-handling logic in conjunction with calling `timeoutPacket`.

-In the case of an ordered channel, `timeoutPacket` checks the `recvSequence` of the receiving channel end and closes the channel if a packet has timed out.

 In the case of an unordered channel, `timeoutPacket` checks the absence of the receipt key (which will have been written if the packet was received).
 Unordered channels are expected to continue in the face of timed-out packets.

-If relations are enforced between timeout heights of subsequent packets, safe bulk timeouts of all packets prior to a timed-out packet can be performed.
-This specification omits details for now.

-Since we allow optimistic sending of packets (i.e. sending a packet before a channel opens), we must also allow optimistic timing out of packets.
-With optimistic sends, the packet may be sent on a channel that eventually opens or a channel that will never open.
-If the channel does open after the packet has timed out, then the packet will never be received on the counterparty so we can safely timeout optimistically.
-If the channel never opens, then we MUST timeout optimistically so that any state changes made during the optimistic send by the application can be safely reverted.

 We pass the `relayer` address just as in [Receiving packets](#receiving-packets) to allow for possible incentivization here as well.